 Page Load Speed

 The slower a web page loads and takes to display to the visitor, the more likely you are to lose that potential customer.
 Not only do you lose a customer, but over time this will increase your website’s bounce rate.
-This is a bad signal to Google.
 If your visitors are leaving quickly, this indicates to Google that the website is irrelevant to the keyword search or there is a poor user experience after a searcher clicks through to the website.
 Either way, this will hurt your rank.

-Additionally, Google tests website speed on their own.
+Additionally, Google tests website speed on its own.
 You can be sure they take note of slow load speeds and adjust rank accordingly.
-That is why it is crucial to make sure all aspects of your website are tidy and fast.
+That is why it is crucial to make sure all aspects of your website are quick.
 From HTML code to any plugins and images, it is essential to reduce the amount of data that has to load when a page opens.

-Mobile traffic continues to grow as the primary search traffic.
-That is why it is essential to have a website with responsive design.
-This means that your website will provide a seamless, easy to use interface on mobile, just like a desktop.
+Let’s face it; mobile devices are where it’s at.
+Statistics show that mobile accounts for half of all web traffic worldwide.
+That is why it is essential to have a website with a responsive design.
+This means that your website will provide a seamless, easy-to-use interface on mobile, just like a desktop.
 Basically, your website reacts to the type of device used and displays accordingly.

-Google is shifting to a Mobile First index format, which means rankings could be displayed based on mobile instead of desktop versions.
+Google uses a Mobile First index format.
+As the name suggests, rankings are displayed based on mobile instead of desktop versions.
 If your website doesn’t have a mobile design, this could negatively impact your SERP rank.
-If your website is not mobile friendly, then it is time for a redesign.
+If your website is not mobile-friendly, then it is time for a makeover.

 RankBrain and User Experience Signals are Key to High Search Rank

 Google uses RankBrain as a way to monitor user patterns when interacting with search results.
 The data is collected and helps to analyze the behavior of searchers.
-If feedback on your website is positive, then Google may place your website higher in the SERP.
+If feedback on your website is positive, then Google may place your website higher.
 If the data points to a poor user experience from the examples listed above, then you can expect to fall below your competition.

-The digital marketing professionals of TheeDigital can optimize your website to improve search ranking, thus allowing you to the increase in sales opportunities.
+The digital marketing professionals of TheeDigital can optimize your website to improve search ranking and drive more people to your site and business.